 These Directives apply only where the profession is regulated in the host Member State i.e where the practice of the profession is confined by law, regulation or administrative procedure to persons who hold specific qualifications, or registration/recognition from a specific competent authority or professional body.

-- Department of Employment and Learning Press Release - New qualifications comparison service
+- Border People - New qualifications comparison service: Department of Employment and Learning Press Release (Nov.
+2011)

 About this information record ...